silva-ivo/EEG_Artifact_Removal/README.md

 Utils/ – Utility functions required for the implementation of the main scripts.

-train/-Srcipt that conatains the trainer.
+train/- Script that conatains the trainer.

 models/DAE_models.py – Contains all models used in the project, including exploratory architectures and different versions of the 1D SE-UNet with varying depths.